Start your quote!

 Nevada’s Insurance Verification Program

 Nevada is serious about vehicle insurance protection.
 Under Nevada’s Insurance Verification Program (IVP), insurance companies statewide submit monthly reports to the DMV outlining all the new policies and terminations they’ve processed.
 If reports show that your insurance coverage has lapsed or expired, the DMV flags your vehicle as possibly uninsured.
-The DMV mails you a verification request, giving you 20 days to provide proof of insurance, after which time your registration will be suspended.
+The DMV mails you a verification request, giving you 20 days to provide proof of car insurance in Nevada, after which time your registration will be suspended.

 You can look up your registration status at any time online with the State of Nevada Registration Inquiry tool.